hujaafar/Ai-image-classifier-project/README.md

 ---

 ## ⭐ Credits
-Built with ❤️ by [Your Name] as a beginner-friendly AI project.
+Built with ❤️ by [hujaafar] as a beginner-friendly AI project.

 ---